-Screening of macro-mutants against Alternaria solani: The tables depicting the PDI clearly indicated that the mutants showed relatively more tolerance against A. solani under natural infection at field level than their respective parents (Table 5).
-Mutants P200Gy21 of Patharkutchi and A100Gy7 in Alisa Craig showed significantly lower reduction in PDI (Table 5)..
+Screening of macro-mutants against Alternaria solani: The PDI clearly indicated that the mutants showed relatively more tolerance against A. solani under natural infection at field level than their respective parents (Table 5).
+Mutants P200Gy21 of Patharkutchi and A100Gy7 of Alisa Craig showed significantly lower reduction in PDI (Table 5).
 Phenolic compounds have immense role in defence mechanism against stress by plant pathogens (Khatun et al., 2009).
-Enhanced phenolic content in leaf of P200Gy21 and A100Gy7 supported our PDI result.
-Reduced total sugar level in these genotypes may be attributed to the water stress developed through carbohydrate hydrolytic enzymes during fungal infection of plant (Otani et al., 1995) which play stimulatory effect on carbohydrate hydrolytic enzymes of host plant (Abdalla & El-Khoshiban, 2007) and increase sugar contents in diseased plants compared to control plants.
+Enhanced phenolic content in leaf of P200Gy21 and A100Gy7 supported our PDI results.
+Reduced total sugar level in these genotypes may be attributed to the water stress carbohydrate hydrolytic developed through enzymes during fungal infection of plant (Otani et al., 1995) which play stimulatory effect on carbohydrate hydrolytic enzymes of host plant (Abdalla and El-Khoshiban, 2007) and increase sugar contents in diseased plants compared to control plants.